MicrosoftDocs/visualstudio-docs/docs/sharepoint/creating-sharepoint-solution-packages.md

  Alternatively, you can use the **Packaging Explorer** to modify the Features and items in your package file (*.wsp*).
 For more information, see [How to: Add and remove features and items to a Package by using the Packaging Explorer](../sharepoint/how-to-add-and-remove-features-and-items-to-a-package-by-using-the-packaging-explorer.md).

  You can use Visual Studio and MSBuild to create package (*.wsp*) files to deploy your SharePoint solution.
 This process generates the manifest files needed for SharePoint deployment.
-For more information, see [How to: Create a SharePoint Package](http://msdn.microsoft.com/en-us/b24be45c-e91d-49bb-afb0-7b265404214b) and [How to: Create a SharePoint Solution Package by using MSBuild tasks](../sharepoint/how-to-create-a-sharepoint-solution-package-by-using-msbuild-tasks.md).
+For more information, see [How to: Create a SharePoint Solution Package by using MSBuild tasks](../sharepoint/how-to-create-a-sharepoint-solution-package-by-using-msbuild-tasks.md).

 ## Package designer options
  The following table shows the properties that you can customize in SharePoint packages with the **Package Designer**.